-- HS 104 Western Civilization I 5 credits A study of the ideas, values and institutions that comprised Western Civilization, through the 17th century. - HS 105 Western Civilization II 5 credits The development of Western civilization from the 18th through the 20th centuries and its impact on the non-Western World. - HS 200 Methodology 5 credits Techniques of historical research, criticism and writing. - HS 231 Survey of the United States 5 credits Events, movements, ideas and institutions of American history from the era of discovery to the present. - HS 241 Afro-American History 5 credits African origins, the slave trade, the Afro-American experience; the contributions of Afro-Americans to American culture. - HS 271 Survey of Russian History 5 credits An introduction to the history and culture of Russia and the Soviet Union. - HS 281 Survey of the Far East since 1900 5 credits Domestic and international development of China, Japan and the states of Southeast Asia.
+- HS 104 Western Civilization I 5 credits

+A study of the ideas, values and institutions that comprised Western Civilization, through the 17th century.

+- HS 105 Western Civilization II 5 credits

+The development of Western civilization from the 18th through the 20th centuries and its impact on the non-Western World. - HS 120-129 Introduction to Western Civilization 5 credits A study of the ideas, values, and institutions that comprised Western Civilization.
+Correlated courses: EN 120-129. - HS 231 Survey of the United States 5 credits Events, movements, ideas and institutions of American history from the era of discovery to the present. - HS 241 Afro-American History 5 credits African origins, the slave trade, the Afro-American experience; the contributions of Afro-Americans to American culture. - HS 271 Survey of Russian History 5 credits An introduction to the history and culture of Russia and the Soviet Union. - HS 281 Survey of the Far East since 1900 5 credits
-HS 291 Special Topics 1-5 credits

-HS 292 Special Topics 1-5 credits

-HS 293 Special Topics 1-5 credits
+Domestic and international development of China,

-- HS 303 Foundations of European Civilization 5 credits The emergence of the Carolingian Empire and Anglo-Saxon England.
-Western European relations with the Byzantine and Arab-Mohammedan states. - HS 306 Europe of the High Middle Ages 5 credits Analysis of the cultural, political and social institutions of Medieval Europe. - HS 307 Europe in the Age of the Renaissance 5 credits Europe of the 14th through the 16th centuries.
-An analysis of the concept of Renaissance and the historical reality in both southern and northern Europe. - HS 309 Early Modern Europe 5 credits Analysis of specific problems of the Protestant Reformation and the Catholic Counter-Reformation, as arising from Renaissance humanism, and in relationship to modern institutionalization. - HS 311 Europe of the 18th Century 5 credits Cultural and political ferment of Western civilization in the century of the Enlightenment and the French Revolution. - HS 313 Europe of the 19th Century 5 credits The era of revolutions in ideas and societies, from the Napoleonic wars to the beginning of World War I. - HS 315 Europe of the 20th Century 5 credits Contemporary movements and institutions. - HS 321 Modern France 5 credits Development of cultural and political France from the 17th century to the present. - HS 327 Modern Germany 5 credits Studies in German history and culture.
+Japan and the states of Southeast Asia. - HS 291 Special Topics 1-5 credits HS 292 Special Topics 1-5 credits HS 293 Special Topics 1-5 credits - HS 300 Methodology 5 credits Techniques of historical research, criticism and writing. - HS 303 Foundations of European Civilization 5 credits The emergence of the Carolingian Empire and AngloSaxon England.
+Western European relations with the Byzantine and Arab-Mohammedan states. - HS 306 Europe of the High Middle Ages 5 credits Analysis of the cultural, political and social institutions of Medieval Europe. - HS 307 Europe in the Age of the Renaissance 5 credits

+Europe of the 14th through the 16th centuries.
+An analysis of the concept of Renaissance and the historical reality in both southern and northern Europe. - HS 309 Early Modern Europe 5 credits

+Analysis of specific problems of the Protestant Reformation and the Catholic Counter-Reformation, as arising from Renaissance humanism, and in relationship to modern institutionalization. - HS 311 Europe of the 18th Century 5 credits Cultural and political ferment of Western civilization in the century of the Enlightenment and the French Revolution. - HS 313 Europe of the 19th Century 5 credits The era of revolutions in ideas and societies, from the Napoleonic wars to the beginning of World War I. - HS 315 Europe of the 20th Century 5 credits Contemporary movements and institutions.